 Note: When performing upgrades, you should not make any other configuration changes to the cluster (such as adding new nodes or filesystems) until the upgrade of all nodes is complete and the cluster is running normally.

-- 4. Upgrade the server-capable node. - 5.
-Return the upgraded server-capable node to the cluster.
-Run chkconfig cluster on and reset the node.
+- 4. Upgrade the server-capable administration node (admin1). - 5.
+Return the upgraded server-capable administration node (admin1) to the cluster.
+Do the following: